44 Gorgeous Grey Gemstones & Crystals with Photos

 a dark grey garnet

 Grey garnet, often referred to as andradite garnet, can exhibit a striking grey-green to grey-brown colour.
-It's a lesser-known variety of garnet but is valued for its unique appearance.
+It’s a lesser-known variety of garnet but is valued for its unique appearance.
+Grey garnet is also admired for its gorgeous energy and fiery brightness, bringing uplifting and radiant qualities to those who wear it.

 10. Grey Jade